ABOUT THE EVENT

-The Aussie Muscle Car Run is the Leukaemia Foundation’s annual, seven-day leisure day car cruise to raise funds to help local families beat blood cancer.
+The Aussie Muscle Car Run is the Leukaemia Foundation’s annual leisure car cruise to help raise funds for all Australians living with blood cancers.

-The run is open to muscle cars of the golden era of Bathurst – those golden oldies built between 1963 and 1977.
-Replicas are welcome and organisers also consider special interest vehicles.
+The run is open to muscle cars of the golden era of Bathurst, built between 1963 and 1977.
+Replicas are welcome and the organisers also consider special interest vehicles.

-The Aussie Muscle Car Run gives you the chance to enjoy time travelling with like-minded enthusiasts in iconic cars through iconic Australian scenery.
+The Aussie Muscle Car Run provides registrants with the opportunity to enjoy time travelling with fellow muscle car lovers in iconic cars through iconic Australian scenery.

 The Aussie Muscle Car Run is not a competition event!
 It’s about taking a leisurely cruise while showing off your car at events and communities and helping to spotlight the work of the Foundation and its great fundraising initiatives.